nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Day Month Year | 1st Oct 2017
 Month Day | Oct 1st
 Day / Month | 1/10
+Day / Month / Year | 1/10/17
 Relative | today, tomorrow, tmr, two days later

-Time Format |Examples
+Time Format | Examples
 ----------- | :------- |
 Hour:Min | 03:00
 Hour.Min | 03.00, 3.00
 Hour am/pm | 3pm, 3am
 Hour | 3

-> **Tips:** <br>
+ **Tips:** <br>
-> - If you do not explicitly state the date, the date will be assumed to be within the next 24 hours <br>
+* If you do not explicitly state the date, the date will be assumed to be within the next 24 hours <br>
-> - If you do not explicitly state the time, the time will be assumed to be the current time of the day
+* If you do not explicitly state the time, the time will be assumed to be the current time of the day
-> - If you do not explicitly state the year, the year will be assumed to be the current year
+* If you do not explicitly state the year, the year will be assumed to be the current year
-> - Note that the start time and remind time must be earlier or equal to the end time
+* Note that the start time and remind time must be earlier or equal to the end time

 **More examples:**